 After a couple of years, it transpired that the easiest way to achieve our goal of promulgating free software was through the provision and management of Internet services, such as email and web.

 We developed a Content Management System (CMS) framework called Changing Pages and written in Perl, which we used as our core tool to build web sites.
+It was originaly influenced by a ColdFusion-based platform that I worked on with DC Creative.
 The premise was the separation of site, page and content, and the separation of template views containing design and layout, that designers could work on, and the data that the user entered and edited and formed the bulk of the content of their web site.
 The user's data was parsed into the designer's templates using a special tag language called CPML.

 We extended Changing Pages into the grandiose sounding Changing Pages Enterprise Platform, which we used to produce world-class content management systems for the UK network of at first BMW dealerships, then later MINI and then Alfa Romeo.